ovesorg/emob-commercial-models/docs/7-market-specific-models/togo-models.md

 | Terms | 3 | 1-day, 7-day, 30-day contract terms (standard tier) |
 | Plans (ServicePlanTemplate) | 9 | Each plan links to one bundle, one terms object, plus FSM configs and service quotas/overage rules |

+---

+## ⚠️ WARNING: LEGACY DATA - DO NOT USE ⚠️

+The following service, bundle, terms, and plan records are **legacy data from an earlier modeling iteration** and **should not be used**.
+They are retained here for historical reference only.

+**Use Section 7 (above) for all current ABS setup data.**

+---

 #### Service: 45Ah Battery Circulation Access – Swap Network